 1. Organizing Your Site’s Architecture

-3. Content Marketing
+3. Focus on Content Marketing

+If you want to improve your ranking in the top search engine, optimize the content on your site.
 Two more things Google considers when ranking your website are:

 - How many people visit your site each day (i.e. traffic rate).